epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

 **Epigraf Tool Demo.
 Digital Editions of Latin and German Inscriptions**

-*Jakob Jünger, Jens Borchtert-Pickenhan, Mona Dorn, Markus Studer, Georg Hertkorn, Martin Riebel (Münster, Dig.
+*Jakob Jünger, Jens Borchert-Pickenhan, Mona Dorn, Markus Studer, Georg Hertkorn, Martin Riebel,Chantal Gärtner,  Jörg Witzel and Maximilian Michel (Münster, Dig.
 Akad.
 Mainz, Akad.
 Leipzig, Akad.Göttingen)*

 Epigraf is developed and used in the interacademic project "The German Inscriptions" for creating editions of medieval inscriptions.
 Object descriptions, transcriptions, images, geodata and metadata are edited and published using the application.
 Epigraf is currently  being migrated from a desktop application to a web application which, in conjunction with a  flexible data model, will enable other projects to work with Epigraf.